VaishnaviJagdale/AdvancedHealthManagementSystem/README.md

-# Coding-Avengers-007
+#Vaishnavi Jagdale
 Contactless System-Advance Health management

-*** About project ...!! ***

-As we were trying to make a contactless system which will help the needy patient in the emergency situation.
+As I am trying to make a contactless system which will help the needy patient in the emergency situation.
 Our web gives the perfect and accurate information about number of beds, number of vaccines and ventilator available in the searched hospital.